Guilherme Schettine

-Guilherme Schettine Guimarães (born 10 October 1995), known as Guilherme Schettine or simply Guilherme, is a Brazilian professional footballer who plays as a forward for Swiss Super League club Grasshopper on loan from Braga.
+Guilherme Schettine Guimarães (born 10 October 1995), known as Guilherme Schettine or simply Guilherme, is a Brazilian professional footballer who plays as a forward for Moreirense.

 Club career

 Born in Gama, Distrito Federal, Guilherme was an Atlético Paranaense youth graduate.
 He made his first team debut on 21 April 2013, coming on as a second half substitute for goalscorer Edigar Junio in a 3–1 Campeonato Paranaense home win against fierce rivals Coritiba.
 Seven days later he scored his first senior goal, but in a 1–4 away loss against Operário Ferroviário.

 Rarely used during the following campaigns, Guilherme was loaned to Série C side Guaratinguetá on 27 July 2015.
 On 30 November he moved to fellow third-tier club Portuguesa, also in a temporary deal.

 Returning to Furacão in July 2016, Guilherme made his Série A on 6 October by replacing Lucho González in a 3–1 home win against Chapecoense.

 On 6 July 2021, he joined Vizela on a season-long loan.

 On 25 July 2022, he signed a one-year loan deal with Grasshopper in the Swiss Super League.
 Grasshopper have a buy option for Schettine.
 It would be four weeks until he could make his first appearance for the club, due to a missing work permit.
-On 20 August 2020, he scored two goals in his first game, a Swiss Cup match against a team from the 4th tier, after coming on in the 61st minute.
+On 20 August 2022, he scored two goals in his first game, a Swiss Cup match against a team from the 4th tier, after coming on in the 61st minute.

+On 6 July 2023, Schettine signed with the Russian Premier League club Ural Yekaterinburg.
+He left Ural in June 2024.

+On July 15, 2024 it was confirmed that Schettine had joined Moreirense on a deal until 2026.